 In this regard, the models with higher recall values seem to be better able to find the highest number of malignant lesions and more in the opposite sense.
 In our opinion, it is better to detect a benign lesion as malignant than vice versa, and with medical expert knowledge it is possible to override a lesion that was mistakenly considered malignant afterwards, the delay of which is still not as much of a problem as in the reverse case.

+Cross-validation

 As we selected the new training, validation and test dataset from the original training dataset completely at random, without any prior medical expertise, we thought it was important to examine the uncertainty introduced into the results.
 The test dataset remained the same as the 150-item sample set selected previously, which was left unchanged throughout.
 However, the training and validation sets were recreated during every single cross-validation run.